Energy and Bills

 LEAP offers a free energy advice service.

-The Warm Home Discount Scheme is a Government scheme that obligates the largest energy suppliers to credit a £140 discount onto the electricity bills of certain low income households.
+The Warm Home Discount Scheme is a Government scheme that obligates the largest energy suppliers to credit a £150 discount onto the electricity bills if you are either in receipt of Guarantee Pension Credit or are on low income and have high energy costs.

 The Cold Weather Payment is intended to help you pay for extra heating costs when it's very cold.
 You'll get a payment each time the temperature drops below a specific temperature for a set period.